Kikoku/web-integration-api-docs/source/includes/_introduction.md

 As this is a browser based API, it is written in JavaScript and has simple data contracts and interfaces.

 <aside class="notice">
-This API is currently in development and is subject to change.
+This API is currently in development and is subject to evolution.
 </aside>